CAIDA/corsaro3/README.md

 			routable address (i.e. not an RFC5735 address).
 			Defaults to 'no'.

+  removenotscan         If set to 'yes', only include packets that the
+                        corsarotagger has marked as likely to be from a known large-scale scanning system.
+Defaults to 'no'.

   inputhwm              The high-water mark for the subscription queue which
                         this corsarotrace instance is receiving tagged packets from.
 This is approximately the number of received